PhuongHoangMinh/MachineLearningMadeitEasy/ProbabilityNumericalMethod/HamiltonMC_VS_MCMC.md

 H(x,p) = U(x) + K(p)

 U(x): potential energy
-K(p): kinematic energy
+K(p): kinetic energy

-Hamiltonian dynamics describes how kinematic energy converges to potential energy (and vice versa)
+Hamiltonian dynamics describes how kinetic energy converges to potential energy (and vice versa)

  This description is implemented quantitatively via a set of differential equations known as the Hamiltonian equations: